Course Outline

 Format:

 Tutorial attendance will be recorded to meet external AASW accreditation requirements.
-Student participation and engagement in tutorial activities assessed based upon attendance and participation across 12 tutorials.
+Student participation and engagement in tutorial activities are assessed based upon attendance and active participation.

 Criteria: